MyTooliT/ICOtronic/Documentation/API/usage.rst

 Connecting to STU
 =================

-To communicate with the ICOtronic system use the :class:`Connection` class.
-We recommend you use the async context manager to open and close the connection (to the STU):
+To communicate with the ICOtronic system use the the async context manager of the :class:`Connection` class to open and close the connection to the STU:

 .. doctest::